 Guests and volunteers mingle and often share concerns and joys, as our guests are invited to bless the food and share joyous occasions such as birthdays and wedding anniversaries.
 The pastor and others spend time with our guests, many of whom become familiar faces and whose stories we learn and concerns we share.
 While not central to the Welcome Table's mission, upon leaving the table our guests can take advantage of both our clothing closet (established by the Girl Scouts for us!) and free groceries that include breads and other items we are grateful to receive from our Foodbank partners.

-Volunteers.
-Every week some 20-30 volunteers, most drawn from members of our congregation, with others coming from the neighborhood and nearby churches.
+Volunteering?
+Every week some 20-30 volunteers, most members of our congregation, others from the neighborhood, nearby churches, and service members.
 There is a lot of laughter and joy shared during the Monday mornings initial food preparation and then Tuesday afternoon preparation, the dinner, and clean-up.
-Once the meal actually begins a varying collection of volunteers from outside the church and younger members from within the church assume the actual serving of the guests.
-If you are interested in volunteering, please let us know!
+Interested in volunteering, please let us know!

-Material Support.
-A majority of the food is donated by local suppliers via partners of the Virginia Peninsula Foodbank (Food Lion and Panera Bread).
+Supplies?
+A majority of the food we use is donated to us by partners of the Virginia Peninsula Foodbank (Food Lion, WalMart and Panera Bread).
 Some of the cost is covered by donations to the church in an account designated for "The Welcome Table."
 We certainly will accept monetary donations, as well as the following items for meal preparation: canned vegetables (no green peas), canned baked beans, canned peaches or apples, diced tomatoes, canned sweet potatoes, instant mashed potatoes, light brown sugar, and creamed soups (chicken, mushroom, and celery).